A closer look at the extraction of $|V_{ub}|$ from $B\to\pi l\nu$: Introduction

 This is the most precise measurement till date.

 The extractions of $|V_{ub}|$ from $\btopilnu$ is also not very clean.
 The methodology adopted by the Heavy Flavor Averaging Group (HFLAV) is not free from caveats.
 HFLAV carries out a two-stage process for the extraction of $|V_{ub}|^{exc.}$.
 In the first stage, they obtain an average squared four-momentum transfer ($q^2$) spectrum from a binned maximum-likelihood fit to determine the average partial branching fraction in each $q^2$ interval.
 For this fit, they use the available data on the differential $\btopilnu$ decay rates from BaBar(11)~\cite{delAmoSanchez:2010af}, Belle(11)~\cite{Ha:2010rf}, BaBar(12)~\cite{Lees:2012vv}, and Belle(13)~\cite{Sibidanov:2013rkk}.
-As presented in their review \cite{Amhis:2019ckw}, the quality of this fit is not good, and the $p$-value is around $6$\%\footnote{The fit-probability of a similar fit seen in the HFLAV site \cite{hflavWeb} is $4\%$, though the inputs are the same.}.
+As presented in their review \cite{Amhis:2019ckw}, the quality of this fit is not good, and the $p$-value is around $6$\%.
 In the second fit, this average $q^2$ spectrum along with the lattice and LCSR (at $q^2=0$) inputs had been used to extract $|V_{ub}|$; see ref. \cite{Amhis:2019ckw}.
 This is a reasonably good fit with $p$-value $\sim 47\%$.
 The available data and the average $q^2$-spectrum as obtained by HFLAV and the second fit results have been summarized in section 6.3.1 of \cite{Amhis:2019ckw}.
 After repeating a similar fit mentioned above to obtain the average $q^2$ spectrum, we have arrived at an even worse quality of fit with a $p$ value $<1\%$, though we have used the same experimental information as HFLAV.
 In any case, a frequentist fit of probability $\lsim 5\%$ is usually considered to be of negligible significance and any further fit (in the second stage), using the outcome of this very low-significance fit is bound to churn out biased predictions for $|V_{ub}|$.
 It thus becomes essential to reconsider other possible ways of analyzing the available data and pin-point the source of tension in the fits.
 We discuss the details in the next section.
 Subsequently, we have utilized the newly available inputs on the form-factors from LCSR for non-zero values of $q^2$ in our fits.